flamapy/flamapy_docs/tool/flamapy_framework.md

 ---
 layout: default
 title: flamapy framework
-parent: flamapy as a tool
+parent: flamapy as tool
 nav_order: 3
 ---

+# flamapy framework

-# Using the flamapy underlying framework
+## Using the flamapy underlying framework

 While this option required to know the underpinnings of the {% include flamapy.html %} framework.
 It also allows users to use any operation available in the ecosystem instead of just the most common ones.